senbong87/senbong87.github.io/about.md

 * **Programming Languages:** I have used C++ and Python for most of the data processing and research projects.
 I also have some experiences in R, Haskell, MATLAB, HTML, CSS, Javascript and PHP.

-* **Other Skills:** Object-oriented Programming, Imperative Programming, Functional Programming, Version Control System, Bash Script, Vim, LaTeX...
+* **Other Skills:** Object-oriented Programming, Imperative Programming, Functional Programming, Version Control System, Bash Script, Vim, LaTeX, Docker...

 ## Education